aickin/react-dom-stream/README.md

 ## Who?

-`react-dom-stream` is written by Sasha Aickin ([@xander76](https://twitter.com/xander76)), though let's be real, most of the code is forked from Facebook's React.
+`react-dom-stream` is written by Sasha Aickin ([@xander76](https://twitter.com/xander76)), though let's be real, about 99% of the code is forked from Facebook's React.

 ## Status

 This project is of alpha quality; it has not been used in production yet, and the API is firming up.
-It does, however, pass all of the automated tests that are currently run on `react-dom` in the main React project plus a dozen or so more that I've written.
+It does, however, pass all of the automated tests that are currently run on `react-dom` in the main React project plus one or two dozen more that I've written.

 This module is forked from Facebook's React project.
 All extra code and modifications are offered under the Apache 2.0 license.